Hobe family

-Hobe (also: von Hobe von Gelting, Baron von Hobe-Gelting, Hobe Freiherr von Gelting or Monforts von Hobe) is the name of an old German noble family from Mecklenburg, which also became influential in Denmark.
+The Hobe family (also: von Hobe von Gelting, Baron von Hobe-Gelting, Hobe Freiherr von Gelting or Monforts von Hobe) is the name of an old German noble family from Mecklenburg, which also became influential in Denmark.
 Branches of the family are still in existence today.

 History

 19th century scholars assumed that the Hobe family came to Mecklenburg from Pomerania, but before that came from the Lower Rhine.
 It was there that the knight Hermannus dictus Hůbe scabinus in Willich appears in a record in 1272.
 In 1283 a knight named Hobe is mentioned as a witness for Kolbatz Abbey, one Hobo in 1284 in the town of Greifswald, Reimbertus Hobe is a witness for a deed of the monastery of Verchen in 1287, and his possible brother the knight Johannes Hobe was a witness for the town of Demmin 1292.
 The son of the latter, Johannes Hobe, owned half of Cavelsdorf in 1324–1325 in the Principality of Rügen.
 His descendants were still in possession of the fief of Beestland in the bailiwick of Loitz in 1524.
 The counter-argument, that the Hobe family moved early from Mecklenburg to Pomerania, also had its supporters.

 According to more recent scholarship, the Hobe family is first mentioned with the knight Johannes Hobe on 20 May 1278.
 In 1376 the squire Henningk Hobe was witness to a deed.
 With Dietrich (Tiedeke) Hobe the Black (died 1379), lord at Wasdow, the family line begins for certain.
 Barthold Hobe and Lütke Hoben signed the Union of Mecklenburg Knights in 1523 for the family.
 Friedrich von Hobe was a Geheimer Rat and chamber president to Gustav Adolph, Duke of Mecklenburg-Güstrow.